BuckeyeSoftware/rex/doc/CORE.md

   * `Thread` A kernel thread.
   * `WaitGroup` Helper primitive to wait for a group of work to complete.

-The following concurrency primtiives are implements:
+The following concurrency primtiives are implemented:
   * `yield` Relinquish the thread to the OS.

 ## Filesystem